Susan Tukel: Using technology and innovative processes to provide superior customer service

 When results allowed it, we upgraded policies for all members, and upgraded longstanding members automatically, at no extra cost.
 Most recently, in 2016, we improved coverage for our longstanding Group A policyholders, who present our highest underwriting risk.

-Rake Narang: How do your customers benefit from your company's solutions?
+Info Security PG: How do your customers benefit from your company's solutions?
 What advice would you give to CSOs?

 Susan Tukel: Railroad and transportation workers may experience financial hardship if they are put out of service due to job discipline.
 Even when they are doing their jobs correctly, other crew members may not be, and discipline results.
 Unlike in other professions, these workers lose income immediately in any discipline situation, whether they are at fault or not.
 The LECMPA provides job insurance to cover income lost in these situations so workers do not have to go without pay.